rsvim/rfc/6-ColoringSystem.md

 Cons:

-1. TreeSitter is slower than regex-based engine (to be fare, treesitter provides most accurate results and more flexible framework, while regex-based engines provide more buggy results and simple tech solutions).
+1. TreeSitter is slower than regex-based engine (to be fare, TreeSitter provides most accurate results and more flexible framework, while regex-based engines provide more buggy results and simple tech solutions).
-2. TreeSitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with treesitter.
+2. TreeSitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with TreeSitter.
 Note: a collection of pre-built parsers can alleviate the need for C/C++ compilers in some popular OS (Windows/Linux/MacOs) and CPU architectures (x86_64/amd64/arm64).

 ## Solution

 The final solution choice is: TextMate vs TreeSitter.

-I believe treesitter is a better choice because both itself and its community are actively maintained, it also has a clear documentation.
+I believe TreeSitter is a better choice because both itself and its community are actively maintained, it also has a clear documentation.
 The issues for rsvim are:

 1. How to alleviate the needs for C/C++ compilers to help users avoid compiling the parsers.
 2. How to avoid the slow speed of parsing the whole file when user first opens a source code text file.